-Developed by scientists at Stanford University, Medicenna has exclusively licensed an impressive library of tunable cytokines, we call Superkines.
-These cytokines include IL-2, IL-4 and IL-13 which are known to be engaged in modulating nearly 2,000 different types of human ailments.
+Developed by scientists at Stanford, Medicenna has exclusively licensed a library of tunable cytokines.
+These cytokines ("Superkines") include IL-2, IL-4 and IL-13 which are known to be engaged in modulating nearly 2,000 different types of human ailments.

 Our Superkines have been engineered to bind to different receptor sub-types with variable specificity and affinity with the additional capacity to tune signaling pathways, cellular responses and cell fate.

-Further, by fusing Superkines to payloads, antibodies or inactive protein scaffolds, Medicenna is able to generate ECs, Immunokines and long-acting Superkines, respectively, providing additional functionality, targeted delivery and improved pharmacokinetics.
+Further, by fusing Superkines to payloads, antibodies or inactive protein scaffolds, Medicenna is able to generate ECs and long-acting Superkines, respectively, providing additional functionality, targeted delivery and improved pharmacokinetics.